eclipse-edc/Samples/transfer/transfer-08-serverless-file-transfer/README.md

 # Serverless file transfer

 Serverless mechanisms for data transfers are supported in DPF.
 Example of serverless implementations include Azure Data Factory, a fully managed integration service that can be controlled through a REST API.
-This sample shows how to transfer file between two Azure Storage with Azure Data Factory.
+This sample shows how to transfer file between two Azure Storage containers with Azure Data Factory.

-TBD: more description about this sample
+For the sake of simplification, this sample uses one service principal and one key vault to negotaiate between containers.
+Typically the storage accounts that would transfer files would be under separate key vaults and service principals, but to reduce overhead on a sample, only one is used.

 ## Deploy cloud resources